jax-ml/jax/docs/new_docs/301/hijax-types.md

 <!--* freshness: { reviewed: '2026-07-10' } *-->

-JAX's built-in currency is the array: functions you transform take arrays in and produce arrays out, and every intermediate the tracing machinery sees has an array type like `f32[3,4]`.
+JAX's built-in data type is the array: functions you transform take arrays in and produce arrays out, and every intermediate the tracing machinery sees has an array type like `f32[3,4]`.
 When you want to work with aggregate data, the usual tool is a